top of page

 If you are in immediate danger, call the police.

-If you are being exploited, it is important to understand that is is not your fault.
+If you are being exploited, it is important to understand that it is not your fault.
 The people abusing you are in the wrong.

 I am worried about someone

-If you think there is a young person you know who is being exploited, we can help
+If you think you know a young person who is being exploited, we can help

-For those at high risk of exploitation, our practitioners offer long term support to help children and young people make healthy decisions about their futures and break the toxic cycle of exploitation.
+For those needing support beyond our early intervention work, our practitioners offer long term support to help children and young people make healthy decisions about their futures and break the toxic cycle of exploitation.

 If you are worried about someone, give us a call and fill out a referral form.